Savemech/yc-k8s-elastic/README.md

 ```
 For allowing logs from Kubernetes running application to be collected and stored in Elasticsearch we need to deploy filebeat/fluentd/logstash.

-Due to mechanics how Elastic operator works, Elasticsearch is exposed via usual `9200` port, but leveraging tls encryption and also have random generated password.
-In example below we leverage Filebeat, but you could use any other solutions for your convinience.
+Due to mechanics how Elastic operator works, Elasticsearch is exposed via usual `9200` port, but applying tls encryption and also have random generated password.
+In example below we utilize Filebeat, but you could use any other solutions for your convinience.
 In order to properly configure Filebeat, we need to get password and *CA* certificate.

 ```bash
 kubectl get secret es-log-es-http-certs-public -o json --namespace=elastic-system | jq '.metadata.namespace = "kube-system"' | jq 'del(.metadata.creationTimestamp,.metadata.ownerReferences,.metadata.resourceVersion,.metadata.selfLink,.metadata.uid)' | kubectl --namespace=kube-system apply -f -